Pro Musica Hebraica

 Pro Musica Hebraica (PMH) is a not-for-profit organization whose mission is "to present Jewish classical music – much of it lost or forgotten – in a concert hall setting."
-Since April 2008, Pro Musica Hebraica has presented 13 concerts, typically two per year at Washington D.C.’s Kennedy Center for the Performing Arts.
-The concert series featured performances by Itzhak Perlman, the ARC Ensemble of Canada, the Apollo Ensemble of Amsterdam, Jascha Nemtsov, and Marc-André Hamelin, among others.
+Since April 2008, Pro Musica Hebraica has presented 13 concerts, typically two per year, at Washington D.C.'s Kennedy Center for the Performing Arts.
+The series has featured performances by Itzhak Perlman, the ARC Ensemble of Canada, the Apollo Ensemble of Amsterdam, Jascha Nemtsov, and Marc-André Hamelin, among others.
 The concert recordings are not sold, but are available on the website for free.
 PMH concerts are occasionally broadcast on WETA (FM).

 History

 Founded in 2004, Pro Musica Hebraica was the idea of lawyer-turned-artist Robyn Krauthammer, who recognized that there was a tradition of Jewish music that was neglected within the Jewish community and that deserved to be recovered and appreciated by the general public as great music worthy of the concert hall.
-As her husband (and PMH co-founder), Charles Krauthammer, put it, "when people hear ‘Jewish music,’ they think Israeli folk-dancing -- ‘Hava Nagila’—they think of liturgical music, they think of Kol Nidre, they might think of klezmer and that's it.
-It turns out there's a great, rich tradition of classical Jewish music people just don't know about.”
+As her husband (and PMH co-founder), Charles Krauthammer, put it, "when people hear 'Jewish music,' they think Israeli folk-dancing — 'Hava Nagila' — they think of liturgical music, they think of Kol Nidre, they might think of klezmer and that's it.
+It turns out there's a great, rich tradition of classical Jewish music people just don't know about."
 The idea is to bring Jewish experience, feeling, and history – 'Jewish soul,' if you like – as expressed through classical music.
 They presented the idea of twice yearly concerts of these neglected masterpieces to Kennedy Center Director Michael Kaiser, who offered his encouragement and support.
 In December 2012, Kaiser said that the Kennedy Center "is enjoying a wonderful collaborative relationship with Pro Musica Hebraica.
-Their concerts here are always well received, and it's been great to see the company grow.”
-Pro Musica Hebraica was formed and made its debut in the Terrace Theatre at the Kennedy Center on April 10, 2008 with a concert featuring Itzhak Perlman and the Juilliard players honoring the 100th anniversary of the St. Petersburg school of Jewish composers.
+Their concerts here are always well received, and it's been great to see the company grow."

+Pro Musica Hebraica made its debut in the Terrace Theatre at the Kennedy Center on April 10, 2008, with a concert featuring Itzhak Perlman and the Juilliard players honoring the 100th anniversary of the St. Petersburg school of Jewish composers.

 Mission

-Pro Musica Hebraica defines its mission as aspiring “to expose our audience to the magnificent range of Jewish music and to present Jewish composers not as cultural curiosities or ethnic heroes, but as passionate modern artists who embrace the challenge of expressing their Jewishness through the creative medium of music.”
+Pro Musica Hebraica defines its mission as aspiring "to expose our audience to the magnificent range of Jewish music and to present Jewish composers not as cultural curiosities or ethnic heroes, but as passionate modern artists who embrace the challenge of expressing their Jewishness through the creative medium of music."
 As the founders emphasize, this mission is flexible, not focusing on a single region or style, and less on DNA than sensibility—an attachment, feeling, or concern with Jewish experience Jewish destiny.
-One of Pro Musica Hebraica’s primary goals is education – training a new generation of musicians to learn the works while leading new audiences to appreciate the Jewish tradition and Jewish music.
+One of Pro Musica Hebraica's primary goals is education – training a new generation of musicians to learn the works while leading new audiences to appreciate the Jewish tradition and Jewish music.
 "If only a few of these compositions end up in the canon," Charles Krauthammer says, "it will be a great achievement."